RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 ![Server request](./assets/server_request_p1.png)

+This data is accessible by the app because it is its own data, and thus does not break sandboxing.
+It would be quite different for other kind of data though, since file system access require specific permissions and user interaction, and other apps database content are protected from access by other app thanks to sandboxing.

 On android and iOS, apps are sandboxed and heavily restricted, as opposed to desktop apps.
 If an app wants to access a private resource (camera, location, etc), it needs to be explicitely allowed to do so by